Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Introduction

 \section{Introduction}

-Numerical effects, including particle numbers and gravitational softening lengths, has long posed challenges in galaxy simulations by introducing artifacts that bias outcomes beyond physical effects \citep{athanassoula86, white88, hernquist90a, pfenniger93, romeo94, merritt96, weinberg96, romeo97, romeo98}.
-To reduce the numerical noises, different techniques (e.g., wavelet) have been proposed \citep{romeo03,romeo04}.
+Numerical effects, including particle numbers and gravitational softening lengths, have long posed challenges in galaxy simulations by introducing artifacts that bias outcomes beyond physical effects \citep{athanassoula86, white88, hernquist90a, pfenniger93, romeo94, merritt96, weinberg96, romeo97, romeo98, derijcke19}.
+To reduce the numerical noise, different techniques (e.g., wavelet) have been proposed \citep{romeo03,romeo04}.
 Among early studies on two-body relaxation, \cite{steinmetz97} demonstrated that discreteness effects from massive dark matter (DM) particles cause spurious heating of baryons.
 It overwhelms radiative cooling when DM particle masses exceed critical thresholds and leads to artificial gas expansion or suppressed cooling.
 Later, \cite{moore98} and \cite{fukushige01} showed in the simulations of DM halo formation that larger softening values produce shallower central densities, emphasizing the need for sufficient resolution to preserve cuspy profiles instead of flattened cores.
-Similarly, \cite{power03} stressed that convergence in halo profiles requires precise tuning of softening, time steps, force accuracy, initial redshifts, and particle counts; poor choices yield artificially low central densities or spurious cusps, as softening imposes a characteristic acceleration that must align with orbital timescales and enclosed particles to prevent collisional dominance. \cite{rodionov05} also conducted convergence tests on optimal softening criteria and suggested that softening lengths should be 1.5--2 times smaller than interparticle distances in dense regions to minimize irregular forces and maintain equilibrium in collisionless models like Plummer or Hernquist spheres.
+Similarly, \cite{power03} stressed that convergence in halo profiles requires precise tuning of the gravitational softening, time steps, force accuracy, initial redshifts, and particle counts.
+Poor choices yield artificially low central densities or, in some cases, spurious cusps.
+Gravitational softening imposes a characteristic acceleration limit below which the local mean acceleration must lie, the time step must resolve the local orbital timescale, and enough particles must be enclosed that the two-body relaxation timescale exceeds the age of the Universe. \cite{rodionov05} also conducted convergence tests on optimal softening criteria and suggested that softening lengths should be 1.5--2 times smaller than interparticle distances in dense regions to minimize irregular forces and maintain equilibrium in collisionless models such as Plummer or Hernquist spheres.